sparkfun/SparkFun_BMV080_Arduino_Library/src/cortex-m4f/README.md

 # Install the BOSCH BMV080 SDK library files for this folder

-### From the Bosch BMV080 SDK, copy the following files to this folder and rename them
+### From the Bosch BMV080 SDK, copy the following files to this folder.

 Using a shell: